 - Crow’s feet.
 To create an overall younger appearance, Botox can treat the crow’s feet.
 Botox injections can reduce these lines without giving the skin a stretched appearance.

 In addition to the FDA-approved uses, there are many off-label uses for Botox, including the lips for a “lip pop,” the eyebrow arch and platysmal bands.

 Botox Training at National Laser Institute

-With over a decade of excellence, our courses include both didactic education and clinical hands-on training for the most comprehensive learning experience!
+With over a decade of excellence, our CE/CME courses include didactic education and clinical hands-on training for the ultimate learning experience!

-Our instructors are some of the industry’s leading nurses, doctors, skincare specialists and medical aesthetics experts with 7-20 years of experience in the field.
-They will help you become an expert cosmetic injector.
+Our instructors are the industry’s leading nurses, physicians, skin care specialists and medical aesthetics experts who have 7-20 years of experience in the field.

-By the end of your Botox training at National Laser Institute, you’ll have the confidence and skills to perform Botox, dermal fillers and other cosmetic injectable treatments in any medical setting!
+By the end of Botox training at National Laser Institute, you will feel comfortable and confident in your ability to provide Botox and dermal fillers treatments to your clientele.